AlanLuu/lox-go/doc/file.md

 - `file.closed`, which is a boolean that is `true` if the file is closed and `false` otherwise
 - `file.flush()`, which flushes the file by writing all buffered output to disk
 - `file.isClosed()`, which is a function that returns the value of `file.closed`
+- `file.mode`, which is a string representing the mode of the file
 - `file.name`, which is a string representing the name of the file
 - `file.read([numBytes])`, which reads the specified number of bytes from the file
     - If the number of bytes is omitted or negative, the entire file is read until EOF
     - This method returns a buffer instance with integers representing the raw bytes of the file if the file was opened in binary mode, otherwise it returns a string representing the file contents
     - If the file is closed or is not open in read mode, this method throws a runtime error
+- `file.readLine()`, which reads and returns a single line from the file as a string without any trailing newline characters
+    - The file must not be closed and must be in read mode (not binary read mode), otherwise a runtime error is thrown when this method is called
 - `file.seek(offset, whence)`, which sets the position of where to start reading/writing from/to the file to `offset` according to `whence`, which are both integers.
 Valid integer values for `whence` are the following:
     - `os.SEEK_SET` or `0` – relative to the start of the file
     - `os.SEEK_CUR` or `1` – relative to the file's current offset position